Supporting the transition to a low emissions, resilient economy

 As this work is nascent globally, best practices and cadences for reviewing taxonomies are yet to be established.

+The NZ Taxonomy is a voluntary framework.
 It is intended to serve as a reference tool to guide financial institutions, businesses, and policymakers in identifying and supporting economic activities that make a significant contribution to at least one of the NZ Taxonomy’s environmental objectives, without harming others.
 It is also intended to ensure basic social standards are met by those carrying out the activity.

 No, the NZ Taxonomy itself does not impose any new reporting requirements.
 However, it is intended to support the preparations of existing climate-related disclosure frameworks and could be used voluntarily to that aim.